-Shopify, Wix, and BigCommerce, for example, both have comprehensive marketplaces where you can pick and choose free and paid apps to add more functionality to your business.
-They are such powerful ecommerce platforms because they have the depth to grow with your business.
+For example, Wix and Shopify both have comprehensive marketplaces where you can pick and choose free and paid apps to add more functionality to your business.
+They are such powerful ecommerce platforms because they have the tools to meet different needs.

 At some point, it’s all about gaining the right leverage to expand your business, without taking up more of your limited time.
 This is where ecommerce platforms can give you the right tools for success.

 Remember, every platform on this list comes with a free trial or a free plan, so you can try any of them risk-free before making your decision.
 Don’t miss out – your perfect ecommerce platform is waiting, so jump on a free trial today to get started!